Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Caringbah South's median income among taxpayers was $61,138 and average income stood at $91,055 in financial year 2023.
-These figures were higher than Greater Sydney's median of $60,817 and average of $83,003 respectively.
-By September 2025, estimates based on an 8.86% Wage Price Index growth suggest the median income would be approximately $66,555 and average income around $99,122.
-Census data shows household, family, and personal incomes in Caringbah South rank between the 82nd and 94th percentiles nationally.
-Income distribution reveals that 33.1% of the population falls within the $4000+ range, differing from regional patterns where the $1,500 - 2,999 range dominates with 30.9%.
-The high proportion of residents earning above $3,000 per week indicates strong economic capacity in Caringbah South.
+The suburb of Caringbah South had an extremely high national income level according to the latest ATO data aggregated by AreaSearch for the financial year ending June 2023.
+The median income among taxpayers in Caringbah South was $61,138, with an average income of $91,055.
+This compares to Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth of 10.32% since the financial year ending June 2023, current estimates for Caringbah South would be approximately $67,447 (median) and $100,452 (average) as of March 2026.
+Census data shows that household, family, and personal incomes in Caringbah South all rank highly nationally, between the 82nd and 94th percentiles.
+Income distribution reveals that 33.1% of the population (4,655 individuals) fall within the $4000+ income range, differing from regional patterns where $1,500 - 2,999 dominates with 30.9%.
+The substantial proportion of high earners (46.2% above $3,000/week) indicates strong economic capacity throughout Caringbah South.
 Housing accounts for 14.9% of income, and residents rank within the 94th percentile for disposable income.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income